yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

 Even with all the work so far, the game could periodically crash.
 This gave us a sense of dread we haven’t felt since the release of `Pokémon Sword/Shield`.
 Thankfully our fear was unfounded, as only Windows users reported back.
-Linux users, for example using the Steam Deck, didn’t crash at all.
+Linux users, for example Steam Deck users, didn’t crash at all.
 This gave us the needed hook to reel the line of the cause, which ended up being a problem in dynarmic, {{< gh-hovercard "9271" "a stack misalignment in one of the memory accessors." >}}
 A quick call to [Merry](https://github.com/merryhime) over the red phone, and crashing is no more.

 Back to GPU, and this one was really annoying.
 Your writer had to do an all-nighter running tests with [bunnei](https://github.com/bunnei) to figure it out.

 NPCs and characters could vertex explode at random, and while using high GPU accuracy would mitigate the problem to a certain extent, it was still very common in cities, particularly in the academy.
+To make it even uglier, those vertex explosions were permanent at specific camera angles.

 After a few dozen rounds of regression testing, the root of the cause was found in one of the changes introduced by `Project Y.F.C.`, so Blinkhawk took over and implemented the proper fixes, {{< gh-hovercard "9312" "fixing some buffer cache and engine upload issues." >}}